Table of Contents

 To hide/extract the configuration data within/from the postscript file, a utility program samhain_stealth is provided.
 Use it without options to get help.

-If --enable-stealth is used together with --with-gpg , then the config file must be signed before hiding it (rather than signing the PS image file afterwards).
+If --enable-stealth is used together with --with-gpg or --with-signify , then the config file must be signed before hiding it (rather than signing the PS image file afterwards).

 xor_val is like